French language in Canada: The Maritimes

 The colonists living in what are now the provinces of New Brunswick and Nova Scotia were principally constituted of Bretons, Normans, and Basques.
 Conquered by the British, they suffered massive deportations to the United States and France.
 Others went into exile to Canada or to nearby islands.
 Those who stayed were persecuted.
 At the end of the 18th century, more liberal measures granted new lands to those who had stayed, and measures were taken to promote the return of numerous exiled people from Canada and Miquelon.
 The number of Acadians rose rapidly, to the point of gaining representation in the Legislative Assembly.

 French is one of the official languages, with English, of the province of New Brunswick.
 Apart from Quebec, this is the only other Canadian province that recognizes French as an official language.
 Approximately one-third of New Brunswickers are francophone, by far the largest Acadian population in Canada.

 The Acadian community is concentrated in primarily rural areas along the border with Quebec and the eastern coast of the province.
 Francophones in the Madawaska area may also be identified as Brayon, although sociologists have disputed whether the Brayons represent a distinct francophone community, a subgroup of the Acadians or an extraprovincial community of Québécois people.
 The only major Acadian population centre is Moncton, home to the main campus of the Université de Moncton.
 Francophones are, however, in the minority in Moncton.

-In addition to New Brunswick, Acadian French has speakers in portions of mainland Quebec and in the Atlantic provinces of Nova Scotia, Prince Edward Island, and Newfoundland.
+In addition to New Brunswick, Acadian French has speakers in portions of Quebec and in the Atlantic provinces of Nova Scotia, Prince Edward Island, and Newfoundland.
 In these provinces, the percentage of francophones is much smaller than in New Brunswick.
 In some communities, French is an endangered language.

 Linguists do not agree about the origin of Acadian French.
 Acadian French is influenced by the langues d'oïl.
 The dialect contains, among other features, the alveolar r and the pronunciation of the final syllable in the plural form of the verb in the third person.
 Acadia is the only place outside Jersey (a Channel Island close to mainland Normandy) where Jèrriais speakers can be found.